The following article was written by Isaac Veeneman, CFP®, BBA, Associate Financial Planner at Coast Capital Savings.

 For many Canadians, leaving a financial legacy for family or charitable causes is an important goal.
 The TFSA’s tax-free nature and flexibility make it an ideal tool for this purpose.

 One key advantage of the TFSA is the ability to name beneficiaries directly on the account.
 You can name multiple beneficiaries on a plan and even include contingent beneficiaries in case the primary beneficiaries predecease you.
 In the event of your passing, your TFSA will be paid out to the beneficiaries tax-free*, and often in a matter of weeks (as opposed to months or years, when waiting for probate).
-These funds will completely bypass your estate and are not subject to probate, and beneficiary designations cannot be contested (unlike wills, which can be challenged and altered).
+These funds will bypass your estate and are not subject to probate.
+Although beneficiary designations can be challenged in some circumstances, they are generally more difficult to contest than a will

 Let’s use the example of the couple before; assume that they both live healthy lives and do not end up needing as much money for healthcare as they projected.
-They pass away in their mid-80s, with the second spouse owning nothing except $207,893 in their TFSA, and their principal residence.
-The couple’s four children are named as equal beneficiaries on the TFSA.
-Upon receiving the death certificate and payout instructions, the financial institution holding the TFSA issues a cheque for just over $50,000 to each beneficiary shortly after receiving notice, and the funds are received by each beneficiary tax-free*.
+They pass away in their mid-80s, with the second spouse owning nothing except $239,656 in their TFSA, and their principal residence.
+The couples’ four children are named equal beneficiaries on the TFSA.
+Upon receiving the death certificate and payout instructions, the financial institution holding the TFSA issues a cheque for almost $60,000 to each beneficiary shortly after receiving notice, and the funds are received by each beneficiary tax-free*.

 While we don’t know when we’re going to pass away, a well-constructed financial plan will identify a potential surplus or shortfall in your expected retirement assets.
 If a surplus has been identified with a prudent margin of safety, it is reasonable to assume that some of your money is going to be left behind as part of your legacy, and the TFSA should be seriously considered as the vehicle to bring that to fruition.